ErrorNull0/villagers/README.txt

 Github - https://github.com/Sokomine/mg_villages
 Forum - https://forum.minetest.net/viewtopic.php?f=9&t=13588

-SILVER COINS:
+COINS:
 This mod primarily uses coins for trading.
 Ten silver coins equal 1 gold coin.
 A new player will start with a few coins - if that setting was not disabled from config.lua.
 To get more coins, look for villagers of the following job types that will trade you coins for certain items: ore_seller, potterer, saddler, stoneminer, servant, and schoolteacher.
-Also, villagers with jobs types of "major" can exchange silver coins for gold coins and vice versa.
+Use the '/villagers list' command below to quickly find some traders while in a village.
+Also, villagers with job types of "major" can exchange silver coins for gold coins and vice versa.

 CHAT COMMAND:
 /villagers list